hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

     Scenario(models(p)[:nameless], tspan = (0,100)) |> sim |> plot
     ```

-1. `plot` method for `SimResults` gives only a simple default representation.
+1. `plot` method for `SimResult` gives only a simple default representation.
 For extended graphics a user can transform everything into a `DataFrame` and plot manually.

 1. For multiple simulations of the Monte-Carlo type one should use `mc` method instead of `sim` method. `Scenario` is not the same as single simulation task in Monte-Carlo.